eunwho2/evScope/README.md

 ----------------------------------
 For now instead of a real embedded computer we will use a simple C or javascript/node program that sends simulated data.
 This will make it easier to test.
-We can make versions of the program with different data formats, rates etc. There is code in the repository under 'sim' that has a bare bones Visual Studio version and a Linux compatible version. (not much different between the two other than some data types and initialization).
+We can make versions of the program with different data formats, rates etc. There is code in the repository under 'sim' that has a bare bones Visual Studio C version , a Linux compatible C version and a node.js/javascript version. (not much different between the two C versions other than some data types and initialization).
 I won't go into the implementation.
 You can inspect the code to see what it is doing.

-Code is in test/oscope-linux/oscope.c and/or test/oscope-win32/oscope.c
+Code is in test/oscope-linux/oscope.c, test/oscope-win32/oscope.c or test/oscope-js/oscope-sim.js

 Step 2 : node.js UDP receiver backend
 -------------------------------------